tylerjwoods/nfl_game_predictor/README.md

 As shown, the accuracy doesn't improve by much even by adding in all of the extra features.
 Also, as shown, good number of trees to choose is 500 for this model.

 The full model was built using all of the data from 2014-2018 seasons to develop the important features that the Random Forest found as well as developing an ROC curve to compare against other models.

+According to the Random Forest model, the following features were most important: